 Sometimes you know that the subject matter for review or the mix of attendees is going to be too challenging for a hybrid meeting to work.
 Before setting a meeting remember that there is always the option to run it as all-virtual.
 This can work when the audience is large, from a broad range of locations, or not in the same place.

-And, dare we say it, sometimes everyone meeting in-person is best.
+Dare we say it, sometimes everyone meeting in person is best.
 Nothing yet can equal the human experience, the genuine connection you get when sitting down face-to-face.
 When you want to get the creative juices flowing, where you need to bring energy into a room and get people inspired and working together, sometimes you just can beat an old-fashioned real-life meeting.